Weston, Connecticut: Government

 Like many other New England towns, the government of Weston consists of the Town Meeting, and elective and appointive boards.
 First among the elective boards is the Board of Selectmen.
 Samantha Nestor is the First Selectwoman.
 By charter, the First Selectman is the Chief Executive and Administrative Officer of the town.
 The town's legislative powers are divided between the Board of Selectmen and the Town Meeting.
 Among other elective boards are the Board of Education, the Board of Finance, the Planning and Zoning Commission, and the Board of Police Commissioners.

 On August 19, 2021, Martin Mohabeer became the first African-American to become a member of the Board of Selectmen when the Board voted to appoint him to fill a vacant seat.
-His subsequent election to a new two year term in November of 2021 marked the first time an African-American was elected in Weston.
+His subsequent election to a new two year term in November 2021 marked the first time an African-American was elected in Weston.

 In the 2008 presidential election, Weston residents voted for Democrat Barack Obama with 62.21%.
 Republican John McCain received 37.33%.
 In 2016, Democrat Hillary Clinton carried Weston over Republican Donald Trump.

 Budget and taxes

-For the fiscal year of 2022-2023, the Town of Weston’s net budget is about $74-million.
-About 77% of the town’s budget is spent on the Weston Public Schools.
+For the fiscal year of 2023-2024, the Town of Weston’s net budget is about $80-million.
+About 73% of the town’s budget is spent on the Weston Public Schools.
 Weston raises taxes on the basis of property value.
 With real estate assessed at 70% of market value, the mill rate evolved as follows:

 To make the mill rates comparable, the asterisked numbers are adjusted to account for the real estate revaluation of 2018-2019.
-The revaluation decreased the grand list by 6.3%.
+The revaluation decreased the grand list by 6.3 percent.
 The numbers for 2013-2014 and prior years are also adjusted for revaluations in 2014 and 2009, respectively.